HNRCA-Data/Biostats_Github_Tutorial/readme.md

 - List items to be ignored, one per line
 - Specific files can be ignored by adding the name of the file, including the file extension
 - To ignore all files of a specific type, use the syntax '\*.\<extension\>'.
 Eg '\*.csv' will ignore all csv files
-- To ignore entire folders, use the syntax '/\<folder\>'
+- To ignore entire folders, use the syntax '/\<folder\>'.
+Eg '/Archive' will ignore the 'Archive' folder in the root directory and '/data/Archive' will ignore the 'Archive' folder in the data directory.
 - To ignore folders recursively, use the syntax '\<folder\>/'.
 Eg 'Archive/' will ignore any subdirectory named 'Archive' within the project directory.

-For examples or information see the .gitignore file in this repository or see this detailed [.gitignore tutorial](https://www.atlassian.com/git/tutorials/saving-changes/gitignore)
+For examples see the .gitignore file in this repository or for more information see this detailed [.gitignore tutorial](https://www.atlassian.com/git/tutorials/saving-changes/gitignore)

 ## Initalize Repository